 Edinburgh Castle

 Perched at the tippity top of the Royal Mile, Edinburgh Castle is a must see.
-There are numerous sites to experience on the castle grounds, including the Great Room, prison cells, St. Margaret’s Chapel, the Scottish National War Memorial, and the National War Museum.
+You can take a guided tour to really bring the history to life (this one is award winning!) or explore on your own.
+There are numerous sites to experience on the castle grounds, including the Great Room, prison cells, St. Margaretโs Chapel, the Scottish National War Memorial, and the National War Museum.

 You can easily spend a full day exploring the castle, but if you just want to snag a few pics and see the exterior, you can walk right up to the castle entrance for free.